 Andrew also played a major role in the publication describing the effectiveness of PARP inhibitors as a treatment for BRCA mutant breast cancer.
 This work has directly led to PARP inhibitors entering phase III clinical trials for BRCA-associated breast and ovarian cancers.

-As leader of the Breakthrough Unit at KCL, Andrew has made advances in identifying molecular markers that characterise triple-negative breast cancers, and those that may be responsible for the sub-type’s aggressive nature.
-Andrew’s work has also contributed to two high-impact papers released by the Sanger Institute in Cambridge which identified the mutational processes that drive breast cancer and contribute to the diversity of the disease.
+As leader of the Breast Cancer Now Unit at KCL, Andrew has made advances in identifying molecular markers that characterise triple-negative breast cancers, and those that may be responsible for the sub-type's aggressive nature.
+Andrew's work has also contributed to two high-impact papers released by the Sanger Institute in Cambridge which identified the mutational processes that drive breast cancer and contribute to the diversity of the disease.

 Continuing his work on PARP inhibitors, Andrew also led proof-of-concept trials to determine the efficacy and safety of Olaparib in breast and ovarian cancer patients with BRCA mutations.